SMTG-Bham/doped/docs/Dev_ToDo.md

 ## Chemical potential
 - Check through chemical potential TO-DOs.
 Need to recheck validity of approximations used for extrinsic competing phases (and code for this).
 Proper `vasp_std` setup (with `NKRED` folders like for defect calcs) and `vasp_ncl` generation.
 - Efficient generation of competing phases for which there are many polymorphs?
 See SK notes from CdTe competing phases.
-- Update chemical potential tools to work with new Materials Project API.
-Currently, supplying an API key for the new Materials Project API returns entries which do not have `e_above_hull` as a property, and so crashes.
-Ideally would be good to be compatible with both the legacy and new API, which should be fairly straightforward (try importing MPRester from mp_api client except ImportError import from pmg then will need to make a whole separate query/search because `band_gap` and `total_magnetisation` no longer accessible from `get_entries`).
-See https://docs.materialsproject.org/downloading-data/using-the-api
 - Publication ready chemical potential diagram plotting tool as in Adam Jackson's `plot-cplap-ternary` (3D) and Sungyhun's `cplapy` (4D) (see `doped_chempot_plotting_example.ipynb`; code there, just needs to be implemented in module functions). `ChemicalPotentialGrid` in `py-sc-fermi` interface could be quite useful for this?
 (Worth moving that part of code out of `interface` subpackage?)
 Also can see https://github.com/materialsproject/pymatgen-analysis-defects/blob/main/pymatgen/analysis/defects/plotting/phases.py for 2D chempot plotting.
   - Also see `Cs2SnTiI6` notebooks for template code for this.
-- Note in tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.

 ## Post-processing / analysis / plotting
 - Better automatic defect formation energy plot colour handling (auto-change colormap based on number of defects, set similar colours for similar defects (types and inequivalent sites)) – and more customisable?